NANCY BOYLE WILLIAMSON's Obituary on Ledger

 Nancy was a wonderful wife, loving mother & sister, a treasured friend & joy to all who knew her.

 Nancy was born April 30, 1940, in Syracuse, N.Y., to the late Frank & Margaret Boyle.
-She married the love of her life on April 27th, 1963.
+She married the love of her life, Roy M. Williamson, USAF (Ret.) on April 27th, 1963.
 As an Air Force family, they experienced many adventures together with their beautiful family, taking them to places extending from Florida to Guam.

 Nancy was predeceased by her parents, her beloved husband of 52 years, and is survived by her children whom she loved with all her heart: Dana Derr, Laura Williamson & Matt Williamson, her loving grandchildren Brent (Katie) and Maegan Derr, and great grandchildren: Bryan & Abby Derr.
 She is also survived by her loving sister Elaine Boyle Little of Fort Mill, S.C. and numerous nieces, nephews and cousins who adored her.